Safe Solo Travel in Sikkim: Tips, Itinerary & Why It’s Perfect for First-Time Solo Travellers

 • You cannot plan a four day trip and finish Sikkim off.

-• All four districts have distinct places to visit but you will take time to traverse the districts.
+• All six districts have distinct places to visit but you will take time to traverse the districts.

 • West Sikkim in itself is huge.
 Most of the ancient Sikkimese History was made in West Sikkim.
 If you are interested in visiting the heritage sites, village walks, understanding the weaving and paper making industry and the tiny details of a slow Himalayan life, this is where you should discover the unknown.